derek-knox/Coding-For-Designers/book/JavaScript/Expressions.md

 1. find *where* in the `artboards` array the `artboardInFocus` is
 2. use the Array's built-in `splice` function to remove that artboard (the `artboardInFocus`)

 The second snippet uses the evaluated `artboards.length` value to get the number of total artboards that exist.
-This allows us to display an up-to-date message using the correct artboards count.
+This allows us to display an up-to-date message using the correct artboards count number as a String value.

 #### String